Patients and Visitors

 View FAQs about visiting the Cancer Center

 While our goal is to fully connect our patients and their loved ones, safety remains our highest priority.
-With that in mind, TMRC has reopened for visitation on a limited basis.
+With that in mind, TMRC has reopened for visitation.
 Here are our guidelines:

-These guidelines are subject to change at any time by TMRC staff.
+These guidelines are subject to change at any time based on CMS/CDC recommendations.

 We appreciate your patience in these challenging times.
 If you have any questions regarding this policy, please call the operator at 850-431-1155.